jagerber48/sciform/docs/source/usage.rst

 One of the most important use cases for scientific formatting is formatting a value together with its specified uncertainty, e.g.
 ``84.3 +/- 0.2``.
-:mod:`sciform` provides the ability to format pairs of floats into value/uncertainty strings.
+:mod:`sciform` provides the ability to format pairs of numbers into value/uncertainty strings.
 We attempt to follow
 `BIPM <https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf/cb0ef43f-baa5-11cf-3f85-4dcd86f77bd6>`_